Shubhang-Kuber/Shubhang-Kuber/README.md

 - Passionate about software & web development, prompt engineering and AI Engineering 🤖💡
 - Exploring Data Structures and Algorithms (DSA) in Java and C
 - Love solving problems with code and building impactful projects
-- Curious to explore different different ML ALgorithms
+- Curious to explore different ML ALgorithms

 ---